-The Droid Depot and Savi’s Workshop fill up quickly, and if your heart is set on building a droid or lightsaber, stop there first, as long lines form, especially for Savi’s Workshop, which can only accommodate 14 builders per session (20 minutes per session).
+The Droid Depot and Savi’s Workshop fill up quickly, and if your heart is set on building a droid or lightsaber, reservations are highly recommended for entry to these experiences.
+Note that Savi’s Workshop, can only accommodate 14 builders per session (20 minutes per session).
 The cost of a droid unit is $99.99 plus tax; the price includes a carrying box and instructions.
 Accessories for your unit are available for an additional charge.
 Building your own lightsaber (which includes a carrying box) will cost you $199.99 plus tax.
 Additional customization items can be purchased at Dok-Ondar’s Den of Antiquities.

-With limited capacity Disney will most probably implement a reservation system for Savi’s Workshop.
-Said reservation is likely to include guaranteed entry into Galaxy’s Edge.
-But be warned that a credit card will be required to make a reservation and you will be charged a $200 cancellation fee if you are a no-show.
+With limited capacity Disney implemented a reservation system for Savi’s Workshop.
+Said reservation includes guaranteed entry into Galaxy’s Edge.
+But be warned that a credit card will be required to make a reservation and you will be charged a cancellation fee ($200 for the lightsaber, $99 for a droid) if you are a no-show.

 MEETING STAR WARS CHARACTERS

 Within the land, guests encounter familiar characters from the movies, including Chewbacca, members of the First Order, and—among many others—Captain Rex, the RX-series droid pilot of Star Tours fame, who takes on a new role in the land as a DJ at Oga’s Cantina.